EyasuTeshome/shifttracker/community/get-better-at-seeking-help.md

 # Get better at seeking help
 ## Learning objectives

-- Recognize what a reasonable amount of time is to try solving someone on your own before seeking help.
+- Recognize what a reasonable amount of time is to try solving something on your own before seeking help.
 - Apply varied techniques for getting unstuck as needed while learning new coding skills.
 - Demonstrate the ability to seek out information on your own before asking for an answer.